-- Follow our agreed Code of Conduct and 'Safer Working Practices' guidance - Attend training sessions/briefings as required to ensure that they are aware of the signs of Abuse, Neglect, Complex Safeguarding Concerns and key LA approaches including Early Help, Signs of Safety and Safe & Together - Level 1 safeguarding - Attend training sessions/briefings as required to ensure that they follow relevant policies - Provide a safe environment where children can learn
+- Follow our agreed Code of Conduct and 'Safer Working Practices' guidance. - Read Part One/Annex A/Annex B of KCSiE 2023 as directed by senior leaders and appropriate to individual roles. - Attend training sessions/briefings as required to ensure that they are aware of the signs of Abuse, Neglect, Complex Safeguarding concerns and key LA approaches including Early Help, Signs of Safety, Safe & Together and ensuring that the voices of children are listened to and taken account of. - Attend training sessions/briefings as required to ensure that they follow relevant policies. - Provide a safe environment where children can learn. - Be aware of specific vulnerabilities of some children, including those with poor attendance and those with a Social Worker. - Understand the concept of 'it could happen here' in respect of child sexual violence or sexual harassment and be proactive in response to a whole school approach to the issue. - Be approachable to children and respond appropriately to any disclosures. - Be aware that there are a range of reasons why some children may not feel ready or know how to tell someone that they are being abused,

-- Be aware of specific vulnerabilities of some children, including those with poor attendance and those with a Social Worker. - Be approachable to children and respond appropriately to any disclosures - Never promise a child that they will not tell anyone about an allegation, as this may not ultimately be in the best interest of the child - Know what to do if they have a concern and follow our agreed procedures for recording concerns, sharing information and making referrals - Attend multi-agency meetings as required, if appropriate to their role - Contribute to the teaching of safeguarding in the curriculum as required, if appropriate to their role - Provide targeted support for individual and groups of children as required, if appropriate to their role - Report all concerns low level or risk of harm immediately to DSL using notes of concern.
+- exploited or neglected, be professionally curious and actively build trusted relationships which facilitate communication. - Never promise a child that they will not tell anyone about an allegation, as this may not ultimately be in the best interest of the child. - Know what to do if they have a concern and follow our agreed procedures for recording concerns, sharing information and making referrals. - Attend multi-agency meetings as required, if appropriate to their role. - Be aware of the local early help processes and understand their role in it. - Contribute to the teaching of safeguarding in the curriculum as required, if appropriate to their role. - Provide targeted support for individual and groups of children as required, if appropriate to their role.